Socialism in Pakistan: Independence and class struggle

 Immediately after the establishment of Pakistan on 14 August 1947 which was achieved by a political party, Muslim League led by Muhammad Ali Jinnah, the struggle for left-wing orientation began as a failure of the military campaign with the Republic of India.
 After Jinnah's death in 1948, the clash ideologies and political disagreements began when Prime Minister Liaquat Ali Khan consolidated his position more densely.
-The Pakistan Socialist Party (PSP) was the only socialist party of her time, and was active in both East Pakistan and West Pakistan.
+The Pakistan Socialist Party (PSP) was the only socialist party of its time, and was active in both East Pakistan and West Pakistan.
 The Socialist Party was generally a secular party which had first opposed the idea of the partition of India.
 The Socialist Party found it difficult to compete with the conservatives and other right-wing groups.
 The PML was led by Prime Minister Liaquat Ali Khan, who wanted to adopt what was called Islamic socialism.
 Another leftist group was the Socialist Party.
 The Pakistan Socialist Party was politically isolated with little mass.
 This was despite its strong appeal in rural areas.
 It had around 1200 members and was a member of the Asian Socialist Conference.
 The Socialist Party's liberal programs were met with harsh opposition which the conservatives labeled as Kafirs.
 Dismayed with the results of the war, Prime Minister Liaquat Ali Khan survived a coup conspiracy hatched by the left-wing personalitie, including the armed forces personnel.
 In response to the activist left-wing sphere, Prime Minister Ali Khan succeeded in authoring and drafting the Objectives Resolution, in 1950.
 The house passed it on 12 March 1949, but met with harsh critic even from his Law Minister Jogendra Nath Mandal who argued against it.